Thaumasia quadrangle: Martian gullies

-Sand Dunes
+Sand dunes

 Many places on Mars have sand dunes.
 Some craters in Thaumasia show dark blotches in them.
 High resolution photos show that the dark markings are dark sand dunes.
 Dark sand dunes probably contain the igneous rock basalt.
 Brashear Crater, pictured below, is one crater with dark dunes.

 Warrego Valles

 Mariner 9 and Viking Orbiter images, showed a network of branching valleys in Thaumasia called Warrego Valles.
 These networks are evidence that Mars may have once been warmer, wetter, and perhaps had precipitation in the form of rain or snow.
 A study with the Mars Orbiter Laser Altimeter, Thermal Emission Imaging System (THEMIS) and the Mars Orbiter Camera (MOC) support the idea that Warrego Valles was formed from precipitation.
-At first glance they resemble river valleys on our Earth.
+At first glance they resemble river valleys on Earth.
 But sharper images from more advanced cameras reveal that the valleys are not continuous.
 They are very old and may have suffered from the effects of erosion.
 A picture below shows some of these branching valleys.